ceylonreef/ceylonreef.github.io/_resources/saltwater-tank/powerhead-wavemaker.markdown

 ---
 layout: page
-title:  Powerheads
+title:  Powerheads / Wavemaker
 permalink: /resources/saltwater-tank/powerhead
 ---

-Depending on the size of your aquarium, the use one or several powerheads is an excellent way to provide good water circulation throughout the system.
+Depending on the size of your marine aquarium, the use one or several powerheads is an excellent way to provide good water circulation throughout the system.